lucasbwkr/ABETFormProject/Deployment.md

 `git checkout lucasTesting`

-This is subject to change as we merge all of our changes into the master branch.
+This is subject to change as we merge all of our changes into the master branch after which I will update this document.

 ## Dependencies